jbguberman/shirtless-obsidian-creases-nested/README.md

 ## ⚙️ Commands

+### Nested List Folding

+This fork of Creases adds support for folding nested lists in addition to headings.
+Commands added:

+- **Set Fold Level to N** – Fold all nested lists in the correct document that match a given level (0-9)

 ### General Folding

 - **Fold headings by level** – Fold all headings in the correct document that match a given level (H1 - H6)